mathlot/mathlot/README.rst

 Mathlot
 =========

-A platform for Numerical analysis and photographic
+A platform for Numerical analysis and photograph
 ---------------------------------------------------
 ------
 Glance